 - No power de-rating due to high winding temperatures

-The image gallery below shows direct comparisons of alternators before and after they have been cleaned in-situ by our specialists.
+The image gallery below shows direct comparisons of three different alternators before and after they have been cleaned in-situ by our specialists.

 “We are satisfied with the alternator cleaning job done by your team.
 The job was completed on schedule and the PI values are normal after cleaning.
 The job was performed in a professional way.”